A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: The Mean-Field Game Limit

 \subsection{Deriving the optimal controls}

 Our approach to deriving the optimal controls is as follows.
 We first consider the problem of finding the optimal controls for a particular mean field distribution.
 That is, we treat an arbitrary $\bm{\mu}$ as an \textit{input} to the problem.
 We establish that the cost functional \eqref{eq:agentCostFnRegularizedMF} is strictly convex and differentiable (in the sense that its G\^ateaux derivative exists everywhere in all directions).
 From here, we find the value of the controls for which the G\^ateaux derivative vanishes (in all directions), in terms of a stochastic process $Y_t^i$ (an adjoint process, introduced later) as well as $\bm{\mu}$.
 The convexity of the functional guarantees such controls are optimal, and moreover, they correspond to a unique global optimum, given the mean-field $\bm{\mu}$.
 Subsequently, we use the form of the optimal controls to derive a system of MV-FBSDEs, and seek a set of mean-field distributions $\bm{\mu}$ such that the forward processes of the solution to the system of FBSDEs we propose has marginal distributions consistent with said mean-field distributions.
-This approach, summarized in \cref{fig:solution_methodology}, results in a fixed point problem. \tikzstyle{sec2} = [rectangle, draw, thick,fill=blue!10, text width=3em, text centered, rounded corners, minimum height=2em] \tikzstyle{sec3} = [rectangle, draw, thick,fill=blue!10, text width=5.5em, text centered, rounded corners, minimum height=2em]
+This approach, summarized in \Cref{fig:solution_methodology}, results in a fixed point problem. \tikzstyle{sec2} = [rectangle, draw, thick,fill=blue!10, text width=3em, text centered, rounded corners, minimum height=2em] \tikzstyle{sec3} = [rectangle, draw, thick,fill=blue!10, text width=5.5em, text centered, rounded corners, minimum height=2em] \tikzstyle{sec4} = [rectangle, draw, thick,fill=blue!10, text width=6em, text centered, rounded corners, minimum height=2em]